Engaging Autistic Students with the Arts

 - What more can we find?

-Utilizing this technique allows the learner to focus to easily identifiable information.
+Utilizing this technique allows the learner to focus on easily identifiable information.
 The student can connect bits of information to deepen understanding and work toward inferring and deducing with support.
 You may be surprised to discover how emotionally aware many concrete thinkers can be.
 They often notice details that others miss.

 Engaging in Music

 Some children on the spectrum like the patterns and rhythms of music or chants, and they can benefit from learning content in song form.
 Making music or singing along with their peers gives the child with ASD a part to play which is predictable and easy to complete yet simultaneously creative, expressive, and inclusive.
 Although Sensory Processing Disorder (SPD)—often associated with autism—may pose challenges to the incorporation of music in the classroom, I have found that a few strategies can help build healthy tolerance to sound stimuli:

 - When playing songs or accompaniments on devices, give the student control over the power button and/or volume.
 Most often, the unpredictability of when the sound will occur causes more stress than the sound itself.

 - If using musical instruments in the classroom, explore timbre (the tone quality or “colour” of the sound each instrument produces).
 Bright, piercing sounds may be irritants, so it could a good idea to limit the use of metals like triangles and cymbals.
 Conversely, they can be novel and attention-grabbing, cutting through other, confusing noises, and maybe preferred by some.